-What’s the #1 rule for abstract rating?
+What’s the #1 rule for abstract review?

 There’s a volunteer human being on the other side of the screen.
 They took time out of their day to build an abstract to share what they’ve learned.
 Let’s encourage them to keep working and take the next steps – we need their help, just as we need yours.

-When should I not rate a session?
+When should I not comment on a session abstract?

 If you want to give feedback and you think the presenter will modify their abstract based on your feedback, then consider just leaving a comment first instead.
 For example, maybe there are just a few spelling errors, or a few terminology questions.